supertarto/ansible-wikijs/README.md

 wikijs_config_sqlite_storage: path/to/database.sqlite
 ```

-Informations about you SSL certificate, if you need to use SSL.
+Information about you SSL certificate, if you need to use SSL.

 ```yml
 wikijs_config_ssl_enabled: false